bettiolo/js-development-slides/oo-js.md

   Pub.Glass = Glass;

-  // The specialized class constructor function Pint() {
+  // The specialized constructor function Pint() {
-    // Call the base class constructor
+    // Call the base constructor
     Glass.call(this, 20);
   }